vxnuaj/LABS/DEEPLEARNING/ConvNets/intro-to-nnet/02-Chap3UDL.md

 But each will have their 'joints' at the same location, given that each output neuron is connected to the same hidden units in the previous layer.

-> *a function is convex if a line drawn between any two points on it lies above the minima. inverse is concave*
+So the final piecewise function has joints at the same positions, given that the neurons in the output layer share the same hidden layer inputs.
+The prior hidden layer inputs are all clipped by $ReLU$ at the same position, where the input to $ReLU$ turns to $x ≤ 0$.

+But each output neuron has a different final piecewise function, despite sharing the same inputs and 'joints'.
+This is as each $i$th output neuron has a different set of parameters (weights and a bias) for each $n$ unique connection, ultimately altering the function per output neuron.

 In regards to multivariate inputs, the combination of piecewise $ReLU$ activations, creates a surface of convex polygonal regions, given by the intersecting hyperplanes of each hidden unit in the $\mathbb{R}^n$ space.

+Think of the construction of hyperplanes as such:

+For each $ith$ hidden unit, there is an equation $\theta_ix + b_i$ that yields the scalar output for the given $ith$ hidden unit.

+Given the $ReLU$ function as $max(0, x)$, it clips the output of the linear combination to $0$ where $x < 0$.
+The values of $x$ that yield $0$, when the output of the linear combination is applied onto $ReLU$ represent the position of the diviing hyperplanes.

 Each intersection of the hyperplanes creates a seperate convex polygonal region.
 If we had 2 intersectiong hyperplanes (2 hidden units) in an $\mathbb{R}^2$ space we'd be dividing the region into 4 seperate convex polygons.

+> *a function is convex if a line drawn between any two points on it lies above the minima. inverse is concave*

 Another example,